 - 1/4 teaspoon salt

-- about 2 tablespoons of flour or granulated sugar for dipping and pressing
+- 2 tablespoons of flour or granulated sugar for dipping and pressing

-Grease baking sheets lightly or line with parchment paper.
+Grease baking sheets lightly or line them with parchment paper.

-Cream the granulated and brown sugars with the butter and peanut butter until light and fluffy.
+In a mixing bowl with an electric mixer, beat the granulated and brown sugars with the butter and peanut butter for about 2 to 3 minutes, or until the mixture is light and fluffy.

 Beat in the egg and then stir in remaining ingredients.

 Shape the dough into 1-inch balls and place on the prepared baking sheets.

 Press the dough balls down with a fork dipped in flour to make ridges down the center.
 Dip fork tines in flour before pressing the ridges into each cookie.
 Alternatively, dip the tines of the fork in fine granulated sugar.

 Bake the cookies in the preheated oven for about 8 to 10 minutes, or until they begin to brown around the edges.

 - Chilling cookies before baking offers some flavor and texture advantages.
 The fat becomes more solid, so the cookies will spread less.
 Chill cookie dough for 1 to 2 hours, or overnight, if desired.